 As Secretary of State, Austin directed the agency which supervised elections, granted automobile driver and boat licenses, and heard license appeals.
 He was also the keeper of the state’s Great Seal, keeper of its official records, and head of the Archives of the State Government.
 Austin headed the agency which employed more than 2,500 persons in 250 branches throughout the state from 1971 to 1994.
 During his term he led a 14 year campaign to enact a vehicle safety belt law which was passed in 1985.
 He also was a leading advocate for Michigan’s child passenger safety law, supported stiffer penalties for drinking drivers, and led the effort to retain the state motorcycle helmet law.

-Richard Henry Austin Died in Detroit, Michigan on April 20, 2001.
+Richard Henry Austin, a member of Sigma Pi Phi fraternity, died in Detroit, Michigan on April 20, 2001.
+He was 87.